Wayfinders

 Community Served:

-The program primarily serves youth in Juneau, but virtual events are available to all Tlingit & Haida youth ages 14–24, regardless of location.
+The program primarily serves youth in Juneau, but virtual events are available to Indigenous youth grades 9-12, regardless of location.

 Eligibility Requirements

-- Must show interest in joining the group, and
+• Must show interest in joining the group.

 Application Process: